 When doing market analysis, once you’ve gathered the information you need from the local MLS or other sources, there are a number of technology tools that you can utilize to help you refine the data and make graphs out of it.
-Below are five residential market analysis tools for appraisers that you may find useful for building faster, more credible reports.
-Plus, join us on Wednesday, June 16, 2021 for a Pro-Series webinar titled “Using Excel for Residential Market Analysis.”
+Here are five residential market analysis tools for appraisers that you may find useful for building faster, more credible reports.

 Spark allows you to take your data and put it into trends analyses in the way that you want to, and it allows you to add customizable charts to show your clients what the market is doing in order to defend your conclusions.
 It also lets you compare and contrast multiple sets of data anywhere from 6 months to 10 years to show, again, whether or not markets are competing and how they have been trending.
 Learn more at sparkforappraisers.com.